 Croatia has 1777 km of coastline and 1246 islands and islets, meaning there is no shortage of places to dive and chase tail!

 In the city of Krapina, around 70 neanderthal remains were discovered.
 They have a museum in Krapina dedicated to the story of the Neanderthals, which is one of the oldest archeological sites where the remains of Neanderthals were found in Europe.

 Why not take to the skies and get an aerial view?
 Try paragliding, skydiving, or fly between islands on a seaplane.

 To Walk With The Dead

-Mirogoj Cemetery is one of the largest cemeteries in Europe and is also recognised as one of the most beautiful.
+Mirogoj Cemetery is one of the largest cemeteries in Europe and is also recognized as one of the most beautiful.
 Mirogoj Cemetery is actually more than a cemetery.
-It is a place where architecture, art and history come together in beautiful landscaped gardens.
+It is a place where architecture, art, and history come together in beautifully landscaped gardens.

 Don’t Mess With An Alka Knight

 In the 12th century, the Pirates of Omis were among the most powerful and fearsome pirates on the Mediterranean Sea.
 Nowadays, you will see a replica pirate ship or two, but the Omis Pirate spirit lives on!